 And they’ll bring their blindfolds.

 A movie with infinite potential that is never allowed to rise above the realms of mediocrity, Flatliners is your average mainstream romp, a film which further suffers from a lack of ambition and rigid adherence to the Hollywood formula.
-A case of the right concept in the wrong hands.
+Well made if that’s what you’re looking for, but for me, a case of the right concept in the wrong hands.